Azerbaijan–Kenya relations

-Azerbaijan–Kenya relations refer to bilateral relations between Azerbaijan and Kenya.
+Azerbaijan–Kenya relations refer to the bilateral relations between Azerbaijan and Kenya.
 Kenya has a non-resident ambassador in Tehran.
 The first and current resident Azerbaijani ambassador to Kenya is Sultan Hajiyev.
 Azerbaijan has an embassy in Nairobi.

 Cooperation between the two countries covers such areas as tourism, science, education, and so on.

 Diplomatic relations

 In June 2004, Azerbaijan and Kenya signed a joint communique establishing diplomatic relations.

 Azerbaijan's Ambassador to Kenya is Sultan Hajiyev.

 High-level visits

-On 29 June 2012 the Kenyan Prime Minister's spouse, Ida Odinga, visited Azerbaijan to participate in the Crans Montana Forum held in Baku.
+On 29 June 2012, the Kenyan Prime Minister's spouse, Ida Odinga, visited Azerbaijan to participate in the Crans Montana Forum held in Baku.

 On 5–6 May 2017, Kenya's Minister of Sport, Culture and Art Hasan Vario Arero visited Azerbaijan to attend the World Forum on Intercultural Dialogue held in Baku.

 In December 2018, t he president of East African youth Parliament Jeremiah Mumo Kisangau visited Baku to attend Inter Parliamentary Union (IPU) where he was one of main speakers.